ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Daily evening bulletin._

 #### 1874-12-23 &middot; San Francisco [Calif.]

 [This text is not available under an open license.]

 ---

 ## [From _The Somerset press._](https://chroniclingamerica.loc.gov/lccn/sn85038088/1874-12-25/ed-1/seq-1)

 #### 1874-12-25 &middot; Somerset, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+Professor Wilder gives these short
+rules for action in case of accident: For
+dust in the eyes, avoid rubbing, dash
+water into them; remove cinders, ect.,
-th the round part of a lead pencil
+with the round part of a lead pencil
 Remove insects from the ear&#x27;with tepid
 water; never put a hard instrument into
 the ear.
 I f the artery is cut, compress